 Industrial Placements and Dissertations

 As part of our undergraduate programmes, we offer our students the opportunity to undertake an industrial dissertation in their fourth year.
-If you would be interested in exploring the possibility of working with us in this way, please contact the department.
+Students on our MSc programme in Data Science all undertake an industrially-sponsored dissertation.
+If you would be interested in exploring the possibility of working with us in this way, please contact us.